bcgov/keycloak-example-apps/examples/oidc/public-dc/react/README.md

 Currently DC is only available in the [Sandbox CSS](https://bcgov.github.io/sso-requests-sandbox) offering, production CSS DC integration coming soon.

-This example specifically uses the verified-email, Verified Credential.
+This example specifically uses the verified-email, Digital Credential.
 Creating a different one will require reaching out to the DC team.

 - You require an integration before you can start using this example app
 - Navigate to [SSO Onboarding](https://github.com/bcgov/sso-keycloak/wiki/SSO-Onboarding) to know more about creating an integration